Demon (comics): Critical response

-Paul Lai of Multiversity Comics called the series "offbeat hilarious, gloriously crude, and surprisingly touching".
-Ziah Grace of ComicsAlliance wrote that Demon is unique and unpredictable, its long and intricate story arcs balanced with artwork that allows it to retain its humor.
+Paul Lai of Multiversity Comics called the series "offbeat, hilarious, gloriously crude, and surprisingly touching".
+Ziah Grace of ComicsAlliance wrote that Demon is unique and unpredictable, with long and intricate story arcs balanced with artwork that allows it to retain its humor.
 Jason Sacks of Comics Bulletin declared Demon as among "the most outrageously delightful comics to appear in years".

 Chris Mautner of The Smart Set wrote that the series brings together elements of mystery, twisted dark humor, and extreme action honed in Shiga's earlier works.
-He found the narrative consumed with structure and rules, putting Jimmy into dire situations to think his way out – usually involving unrepentant mayhem.
-He likened the series to manga Death Note for its extreme anti-hero, stubborn antagonist, deadly puzzles, and game-changing plot twists.
+He found the narrative consumed with structure and rules, forcing Jimmy to think his way out of dire situations – usually involving unrepentant mayhem.
+He likened the series to the manga Death Note for its extreme anti-hero, stubborn antagonist, deadly puzzles, and game-changing plot twists.
 Mautner felt that the series would not have worked so well without its humor and cartoonish art style, which made its darker aspects more palatable.

-A review in Publishers Weekly described the writing as "tight and tense", juxtaposed by Shiga's spartan "clip art" style.
-Graeme McMillan of The Hollywood Reporter noted that the series remained fresh due to its sweeping plot twists which cause sudden reversals for the characters.
-Booklist called the series "smart, bizarre, and irreverent", with a high-stakes plot where the body count was matched by the crude humor.
+A review in Publishers Weekly described the writing as "tight and tense", juxtaposed with Shiga's spartan "clip art" style.
+Graeme McMillan of The Hollywood Reporter noted that the series remained fresh due to sweeping plot twists that cause sudden reversals for the characters.
+Booklist called the series "smart, bizarre, and irreverent", with a high-stakes plot in which the body count was matched by the crude humor.

 The A.V.
 Club described Demon as having a simple premise which permitted the delivery of "gore, viscera, and rapid-fire carnage".
 The reviewers felt that the simplicity of the art, with characters drawn to the point of abstraction, made the panels instantly understandable, speeding the pace of reading, and also added to the explosive moments of violence, in which gore is shown in depth and color contrasting with the paper-doll bodies.
 They found it to be a compelling read with a blend of formalism and simplicity, "result[ing in] something goofy, funny, harrowing and exciting".